(Now this expression, "He ascended," what does it mean except that He also had descended into the lower parts of the earth?Ephesians 4:9(NASB)

 The apostle was writing to the Ephesian believers from his prison cell and waxed lyrical on the glories of being imprisoned for the sake of Christ.
-Instead of bemoaning his lot, he used his incarceration to show that even in difficulties and dangerous times, we can live joyfully and victoriously for Christ - and Paul also encouraged believers to "walk worthy of their calling."
+Instead of bemoaning his lot, he used his incarceration to show that even in difficulties and dangerous times, we can live joyfully and victoriously for Christ.
+Paul also encouraged believers to: "Walk worthy of their calling."

-"Be humble and gentle, patient and tolerant with each other," he exhorts us.
-"Make every effort to preserve the unity of the Spirit in the bond of peace," he urges, "and do everything in love, for the sake of Jesus."
-Having presented the godly Christian conduct we should all embrace daily, our unity in the Spirit, and the love we should have for one another, he points out our position in Christ, "we are one body and one Spirit."
+"Be humble and gentle, patient and tolerant with each other," he exhorts us: "Make every effort to preserve the unity of the Spirit in the bond of peace, and do everything in love, for the sake of Jesus."
+Having presented the godly Christian conduct we should all embrace daily, our unity in the Spirit, and the love we should have for one another, he points out our position in Christ: "We are one body and one Spirit."

-Then expanding his teaching he adds, "just as also you were called in one hope of your calling - one Lord, one faith, one baptism, one God and Father of all, Who is over all, and through all and in all."
-Paul concluded his line of thinking by saying, "and to each of us grace was given, according to the measure of Christ's gift."
+Then expanding his teaching he adds: "Just as also you were called in one hope of your calling, one Lord, one faith, one baptism, one God and Father of all, Who is over all, and through all and in all."
+Paul concludes his line of thinking by saying: "And to each of us grace was given, according to the measure of Christ's gift."

 In every one of Paul's epistles, he is keen to clarify his previous remarks.
-Having just mentioned 'gifts' he continues by introducing a quotation from Psalm 68 where we read, "WHEN HE ASCENDED ON HIGH, HE LED CAPTIVE A HOST OF CAPTIVES, AND HE GAVE GIFTS TO MEN."
+Having just mentioned 'gifts' he continues by introducing a quotation from Psalm 68: "Therefore it says, 'When He ascended on high, He led captive a host of captives, And He gave gifts to men.'"

 2000 years later, we also require a little help to understand the phrase 'He ascended' and so we turn to the literal, grammatical, and dispensational exegesis of Scripture, and make sure we consider it in its historical context!

-To understand 'He ascended', we need to also consider the meaning of "descending into the lower parts of the earth," which can be understood in three ways.
+To understand 'He ascended', we need to also consider the meaning of: "He descended into the lower parts of the earth," which can be understood in three ways.
 But it is important that we do not go beyond the context of the passage, or difficulties can ensue.